KenOcheltree/ilab-open/Developer.md

 <img src="./images/ThirdCell.png" width=700>

 2. The run will proceed as follows to configure InstructLab and create a model:
-- Complete the environment setup by installing instructlab and other required packages
+- Complete the environment setup by installing InstructLab and other required packages
 - Configure the InstructLab installation
 - Download LLM models for training and teaching
 - Create a taxonomy with the new data